 Attention SGWASA Utility Customers:

-The South Granville Water and Sewer Authority (SGWASA) customer service team has recently noticed an uptick in customers experiencing high water bills due to water leaks either in their home/business, or on their water service line.
-Many people don’t realize just how big of an impact a leak can have.
-SGWASA wants to help customers understand how, and what to look for, to prevent unexpectedly high bills due to leaks.
+The South Granville Water and Sewer Authority (SGWASA) wants to help customers understand how, and what to look for to prevent unexpectedly high bills due to leaks.

 Who’s Responsible for the Water Service Line and Leaks?

 The water service line brings water to your home.
-The water service line that runs from the water meter, normally found at the property line, to the home or place of business is the property owner’s responsibility to maintain.
+The water service line that runs from the water meter, normally found at the property line, to the home or place of business is the property owner’s responsibility to maintain (See diagram below).
 SGWASA is responsible for maintaining and fixing the pipes that go from the property line (meter box) to SGWASA’s water main.

 Are you ready to chase down leaks?
 Household leaks can waste nearly 1 trillion gallons of water annually nationwide but remember that you can find and fix leaks inside and outside your home to save valuable water and money all year long.